Alimusahoseini/G_REALM/README.md

 Run the provided code (in notebook or as a Python script).
 You will be prompted to select the desired temporal resolution (e.g., 10-Day, 35-Day, etc.), and the script will automatically download and extract the files.
 , etc.)

+# Example: Download and extract 35-Day data
+# (Run inside dln_GREALM.ipynb)
+The script will:

+Download the .tar.gz archive for the selected period

+Extract all lake .txt files into a folder (e.g., lake_data_35Day)

+Parse metadata and water level records for each lake

+2. Structure the Data
+The notebook extracts:

+Lake ID, name, coordinates

+Metadata (satellite, pass, cycle, etc.)

+Water level time series (with corrected heights)

+And stores them as a list of dictionaries (one per lake) in a pickle file (lake_struct_data.pkl) for easy loading.